FoxMoss/Setting-Up-j2me-in-2025-debian/README.md

 If you're not from Hack Club and you're trying to build a J2ME application in 2025, I question your motives but here's the most up to guide on the internet for it.

+For Arch see [Rafflesia's guide](https://github.com/ProgrammerIn-wonderland/Setting-Up-j2me-in-2025-archlinux/).
+Most of this guide was adapted from it.

 # Guide

 ## Install a 32 bit JDK
 Extract [this tarball file](https://files.mercurywork.shop/rafflesia/java-8-openjdk-32.tar.gz) and move it to wherever you want, you'll need it for the WTK.

 ## Enable Multilib
-Run `sudo apt install libxtst6:i386 libxt6:i386 libxrender1:i386 libxi6:i386`
+Run `sudo aptitude install libxtst6:i386 libxt6:i386 libxrender1:i386 libxi6:i386`

 > [!NOTE]
 > You may need to add the i386 architecture first via `sudo dpkg --add-architecture i386`.
-Make sure to update your repositories afterwards with `sudo apt update`.
+Make sure to update your repositories afterwards with `sudo aptitude update`.

 ## Download Sun Wireless Toolkit
 Download and install the [Sun Java Wireless Toolkit](https://files.mercurywork.shop/foxmoss/retrospect/sun_java_wireless_toolkit-2.5.2_01-linuxi486.bin.sh).
 It'll ask you for your Java location, point it to where you installed the JDK and append `/bin` to the path.